 I mean… There’s really not much to discuss here.
 Medium gets the crown.

-You wanna blog in Medium? — just enter your name and email, confirm your email and start writing right away.
-On the other hand, it takes time for actually building a website before you start to blog in WordPress.
+You wanna blog on Medium?
+Just enter your name and email, confirm your email and start writing right away.
+On the other hand, it takes time to actually build a website before you start blogging on WordPress.

-The editors vary too.
+The text editors are different too.
 It’s not like WordPress’s Gutenberg editor is very confusing or anything.
-But still, the Medium editor is much less of a pain to figure.
+But still, the Medium editor is much less of a pain to figure out.

 So, Medium is absolutely the winner when ease of use is what you’re looking for.

-Much of comparison here might totally hurt the feelings of good old WordPress.
-And what’s there to compare.
+When it comes to features and flexibility, even the thought of comparing the two might totally hurt the feelings of good old WordPress.
+I mean, what’s there to compare?

 Medium is a fixed canvas for you to fill.
 On the other hand, WordPress is about endless elements, features, services, plugins, and addons that you can get depending on your interests.